adigitalmonk/depo/README.md

 class MyClass {}

 // This will fail
-// MyClass, being a class, is considered a function (but can't be called) define("MyClass", MyClass);
+// MyClass, being a class, is considered a function (but can't be called without `new`) define("MyClass", MyClass);

 // This will not fail